flutter/website/src/content/app-architecture/cookbook/offline-first.md

 }
 ```

-If the synchronized flag is false,
-then your synchronization logic should attempt
+Your synchronization logic should attempt
-to send it to the API service again.
+to send it to the API service
+only when the `synchronized` flag is `false`.
+If the request is successful, then change it to `true`.

 ### Pushing data from server